 If you have questions or concerns about what's going on with your body, a Gennev menopause-certified gynecologist can give you a trusted opinion, determine if medication is right for you, and they can provide prescription support.
 Book an appointment with a doctor here.

 In terms of what’s happening in your reproductive system, basically, your ovaries are figuring out how to go into retirement.
 Declining numbers of eggs means hormone and cycle fluctuations and ultimately, declining levels of estrogen and progesterone.

-And since we have estrogen receptors throughout our bodies, changes in estrogen levels mean systemic changes to pretty much everything from our hair to our feet.
+And since we have estrogen receptors throughout our bodies, changes in estrogen levels mean systemic changes to pretty much everything from our hair to our foot pain in menopause.

 While it’s a natural process, the shifting of hormones can be... ahem, really challenging and sometimes temporarily miserable.
 Take heart, it will end.